t-philip/hosts/README.md

 ### This file can also be used in any OS that supports host file to block domains.
 In case you want to add all possible sub-domains and directories for a specific domain name, then use **RegEx**.
 This can be added in the **Blacklist** =>**RegEx** in Pi-Hole's web interface or command line.
 RegEx : **(^|.)domain.com(|.$)**
-Add this in Pi-Hole's blacklist tab under RegEx
 **Example :** (^|.)spotify.com(|.$) will block spotify.com, www.spotify.com, open.spotify.com, www.spotify.com/be-fr/